tinyvision-ai-inc/pico-ice/Docs/source/software/getting-started.rst

    the pico-ice has three LEDs attached to the GPIO pin 22 (red), pin 23 (green), pin 24 (blue) Moreover, the leds are "active-low", so you would need to turn their pin down for them to be turned on.

+Using some RP2040 peripheral cause various bugs.
+   In order to power the FPGA, some peripherals and GPIO pins are in use by the pico-ice-sdk.
+   In case both the firmware and SDK use the same peripheral, it is possible to use another free peripheral, or if none left, disable the feature of the SDK
+   The ``ice_init_all()`` is responsible for setting-up all peripherals used by the SDK.
+   Instead, calling manually each ``ice_init_<feature>()`` of interest permits to select what to enable or not in the board, and therefore keeping some more peripherals for the user.